MatteaE/ebfm_colle_gnifetti/README.md

 # ebfm_colle_gnifetti
-Model code for the Colle Gnifetti paper
+This repository contains the model code for the paper "Firn changes at Colle Gnifetti revealed with a high-resolution process-based physical model approach".
+Currently under construction.